gyulanemeth/bluefox.email/docs/account-users.md

 Client access levels determine what a client can do within a specific project.
 There are two levels of client access:

-- **Editor Access**: Clients with editor access have full control over the assigned project.
-They can create, edit, and delete campaigns, automations.
-They can also manage subscriber lists and contacts, view analytics, and send emails.
+- **Editor Access**: Clients with editor access have full control over the assigned projects.
+They are able to manage every aspect of the project they are assigned to, but cannot access the **project settings**.

 - **Viewer Access**: Clients with viewer access have read-only access to the assigned project.
-They can view campaigns, automations, templates, analytics, and subscriber lists, but cannot make any changes or send emails.
+They can view all aspects of the project but are not allowed to make any changes or send emails.

 You can identify a client by the **Client** label below there avatar and also in **Account Users** tab.
 ![bluefox email client role](./account-client-role-label.webp)